 The Speicher Tennis Center was designed by EMO/Architects, Inc., a Tallahassee-based architectural firm, in collaboration with Global Consult Group, Inc., an internationally recognized Tennis Facility Design Consultant.
 The complex was funded by private sources and supervised through the state university system of Florida.

-Through its 25 year existence, the Donald Loucks Courts at the Scott Speicher Tennis Center has served as the home courts for all Florida State men’s and women’s home dual matches, Seminole Fall Classics, City of Tallahassee tennis championships, various USTA regional and zonal tournaments, the 1994 and 1995 Men’s Intercollegiate tournament and the annual Children’s Miracle Network Charity Invitational benefiting Shands Hospital in Gainesville.
-The tennis center has also been the site for the ITA Summer Circuit for men’s and women’s tennis in which high school and collegiate athletes participate in singles and double matches.
+Through its 25-year existence, the Donald Loucks Courts at the Scott Speicher Tennis Center has served as the home courts for all Florida State men’s and women’s home dual matches, Seminole Fall Classics, City of Tallahassee tennis championships, various USTA regional and zonal tournaments, the 1994 and 1995 Men’s Intercollegiate tournament and the annual Children’s Miracle Network Charity Invitational benefiting Shands Hospital in Gainesville.
+The tennis center has also been the site for the ITA Summer Circuit for men’s and women’s tennis in which high school and collegiate athletes participate in singles and doubles matches.